sabih3/ProductsCatalog/README.md

 Search works for the "phone name" field for the products currently displayed.

 Filter Screen opens up with a slide up effect for better UX, contains all the main filter options such as :

 1)Brand

 2)Audio Jack

 3)GPS

 4)Price ranges &

-SIM Types as NO SIM, Single, Mini, Micro, Nano & e-SIMs
+5)SIM Types as NO SIM, Single, Mini, Micro, Nano & e-SIMs